 While the founders had many ideas in mind as the organization’s Charter attests, most all associated with the Foundation would likely agree that the Knoxville Bar Foundation provides a way they can show their appreciation in a tangible way for being blessed to practice in such a wonderful place and with great lawyers.

 View the list of Knoxville Bar Foundation Founders & Fellows from 2008-2019.

 Knoxville Bar Foundation Grants

-The Knoxville Bar Foundation was formed in 1992 as a 501(c)(3) organization to provide a means for lawyers in our community to make tax-deductible contributions to be used to support local law–related programs.
-The Knoxville Bar Foundation has instituted a Fellows Program designed to fulfill two purposes.
-First, to support the community services and programs funded by the KBF through Fellows' contributions and, second, to publicly honor and recognize those lawyers who have distinguished themselves in their practices and in their service to the Knoxville legal community.
 The Knoxville Bar Foundation was established in 1992 to improve the administration of justice, to enhance the public’s understanding of and confidence in the legal system, and to serve the legal profession.
-The Bar Foundation has awarded grants totaling in excess of $ 395,000 for local law related projects and programs since its inception.
+The Bar Foundation has awarded grants totaling approximately $ 420,000 for local law related projects and programs since its inception.
 This is a meaningful contribution to programs that promote and enable the essence of what we as lawyers seek – liberty and justice for all.
-Last year the Board of Directors approved nine grant requests, totaling $24,900.
+Last year the Board of Directors approved ten grant requests, totaling $25,000.